 First, to be myself.
 I read a lot of self-help books, autobiographies and biographies, which I love...that's why I read them. :) Thing is once I'm done, I sometimes beat myself up for not being more this way or better at that thing.
 Which is totally not the point of reading a book like that.
 The point is to be inspired to be a little bit better, but not to change completely.
 I want to be the best ME, not the best Marjorie Hinckley or Abraham Lincoln or Anne Frank.
 What I am trying to convince myself to do now, is to take the best I can get from these books, which might sound like what I should have been doing in the first place, but for some reason that doesn't come naturally to me.
 So instead of becoming these people, I will let them inspire me to be better myself.
 I'll probably never send cards and gifts and notes of encouragement like Marjorie Hinckley did to her loved ones, but think I can do better at letting my kids be kids instead of giving them chores all day.
 I'll probably never be as publicly persistent as Abraham Lincoln, but I can be just as thoughtful and devoted as he was.
 And I hope I never go through what Anne Frank did, but I hope she's taught me to be just a little bit better at keeping a record of my personal history.
 A little bit better.
 No leaps and bounds here...that's already hard for me to do.
 And who knows, maybe with a little practice it will get easier.
 But for now, I am satisfied if each book makes me just a little better.

-...including me.
+And second, the joy that can come from one single person...including me.
 It's easy for me to see that having Madi around, or my sister, or her kids, or my husband or my son can bring joy.
 It's harder to see that the same joy I feel when they are around, THEY feel when I am around.
 (That or they're really good at faking it.) :) I believe that there are certain things that ONLY you can do, or ONLY I can do.
 Whether that's something huge - and when I say huge, maybe a better word is visible, like winning a war or ending slavery or feeding kids in Africa OR that something seems small and insignificant, like being the only person in the world who can soothe your crying baby, which is small unless you're the crying baby (or someone within ear-shot) and then it's the only thing that matters in the world - war, slavery and hunger or not.

 There is something unique, and incredible that only YOU can do that only I can do.
 Lets all be a little better at remembering that, and if you have trouble, call the Madi in your life and get a big fat reminder. :)